elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

 `recompile`, and reload the structure for location `gh1`.
-You will notice, it holds the new `plants` field, again in need of
+You will notice, it holds the new `plants` field, indeed as expected
-`preload`.
-You know how to do that, and you will get a nicely populated `gh1.plants` field, with a list of `%Plant` structures.
+in need of `preload`.
+You know how to do that, and you will get a nicely populated `gh1.plants` field, with a list of `%Plant`
+structures.
 You should be surprised, or maybe not, for we did not need any migration.

 Other than `belongs_to`, `has_many` does not cause any change on the physical database schema, it just informs Ecto that there is
 already a link leading here, where to find its definition, and that we want to navigate it in the opposite direction.